MrKaiWu/MrKaiWu.github.io/ml_multifactor.md

   - Training and validating: When training, a validation set was used for performance evaluation, as well as hyperparameters tuning when necessary.
 While hyperparameter does matter a lot, in my project it was not the main focus unless I found the loss in validation set barely declined.

 #### 2.3 Benchmark:
-  - I was given more than 60 stock factors, and the most simple linear model tended to perform poorly with so many independent variables.
-Hence I added the L1 regularization to introduce some sparsity.
+  - The advantage of machine learning lies in its nonlinear decision boundaries.
+Its contrast is of course the conventional linear method.
+I thus used the most simple linear regression with the same set of stock factors as regressors.
 All else equal, I used the linear model instead of machine learning algorithms to repeat the train-validation-predict process, and used the corresponding backtest performance as a benchmark.
+  - There is no need to introduce regularization because the factors I was given were filtered in an effort to minimize the correlation between each other (Ridge excluded), and all of them had been proved to be effective methods (Lasso excluded).
+Actually adding regularization did not improve the predictive power of the linear model that much.
   - That being said, the backtesting module used several major equity indexes as benchmark.

 #### 2.4 Ensemble model